robang74/HARDN-XDR/README.md

 - **Scalability**: Manage endpoints across small to large-scale networks.
 - **User-Friendly Interface**: Intuitive design for seamless navigation and management.
 - **Interactive Menu**: A user-friendly menu to select which hardening modules to apply.
 - **STIG Compliance**: This release brings the utmost security for Debian Government based information systems.
+- **Matrix-Themed Dashboard**: Cyberpunk-styled compliance dashboard with real-time security metrics and visual reporting.

 <br>